CHEMeDATA/CHEMeDATA.github.io/chemisty_object.md

-# Definition of "chemistry object"
+# Introduction
 There is no clear or autoritarian definition of a chemistry object (CO).

 In this context it refers to any piece of information relevant to chemistry.
 - the structure of a compound (drawing, .xcd file, flat representation or 3D representation, etc.)
 - the output of a computer program of scientic instrument (spectrum, list of the energy of molecular orbitals, etc)
+- the crude result from a scientific instrument
-- the result of an experiment
+- the interpreted results of an experiment

 The word [*object*](object.md) has a special meaning in computer sciences indicating that it has an electronic form meaning that it is computer understandable.
 A .jpg image of a spectrum, for example, cannot be understood by a computer to be a spectrum.
 It is an *image* object, not a chemistry or spectrum object.
+# Ontology of chemistry object

-An ontology of objects should be defined by the chemistry community.
+An ontology of chemistry objects should be proposed by the chemistry community.
 Examples:
  - spectrum (generic)
    - NMR spectrum